Dr. Greg Wilson

 2021: Head of Education, Metabase.
 Responsible for designing and delivering training material and managing content development team.

 2018–2021: Data Scientist and Professional Educator, RStudio PBC.
-Created and ran an instructor certification program that trained almost 200 people in its first two years; also responsible for the summer intern and student mentorship programs.
+Created and ran an instructor certification program; also managed the student intern programs.

 2017–2018: Content developer and instructor trainer, DataCamp.
 Created courses on Git and the Unix shell; recruited, trained, and edited the work of freelance instructors.